濕疹有哪些不同類型?

 Causes of contact dermatitis

-Contact dermatitis occurs when you come into contact with substances that irritate the skin or cause allergic reactions.
+Contact dermatitis occurs when you come into contact with a substance that irritates your skin or causes an allergic reaction.
 The most common reasons are:

 • Detergent